Orders and Their Dimensions

 Vitruvius’, Vignola’s, and Palladio’s works can be found via links in the Further Reading section.
 However, their work can be a bit convoluted at times.
 For ease of use it is recommended to use Michael Rouchell’s drawing below.
 It does a great job of clearly and concisely illustrating the five orders.
 A detailed write-up can be found on his blog here.

-There are variations between Vitruvius’, Vignola’s, and Palladio’s dimensions.
-The dimensions below are Roman and based on Vignola’s work, the most commonly accepted and used of the three.
+The dimensions below are Roman and based on Vignola’s work, the most widely used of the various treatises.

 Classical Orders of Architecture